History of Deion Sanders in Timeline

 1985: Drafted by Kansas City Royals

-In 1985, Deion Sanders was drafted by the Kansas City Royals in the sixth round of the Major League Baseball draft, but he chose to attend Florida State University instead of signing with the Royals.
+In 1985, Deion Sanders was drafted by the Kansas City Royals in the sixth round but did not sign with them.

-In 1985, Deion Sanders was named to the Florida High School Association All-Century Team, recognizing him as one of the top 33 high school football players in the state's history.
+In 1985, Deion Sanders was named to the Florida High School Association All-Century Team, which selected the top 33 players in the 100-year history of high school football in the state.

-On May 16, 1987, Deion Sanders participated in both the Metro Conference baseball and track championships.
-He played in the baseball game, ran a leg of the 4 × 100 relay, and returned to play in the baseball championship game.
+On May 16, 1987, Deion Sanders participated in the Metro Conference baseball and track championships in Columbia, South Carolina, playing in the baseball semifinal game, running a leg of a 4 × 100 relay, and then returning to play in the baseball championship game, where his team won the conference title.

 1988: "Deion Sanders rule" creation

-In 1988, Deion Sanders did not attend classes or take final exams during his senior year at Florida State, yet played in the Sugar Bowl against Auburn.
-This caused the state legislature to create the "Deion Sanders rule".
+In 1988, Deion Sanders did not attend classes or take final exams during the fall semester of his senior year at Florida State, yet played in the Sugar Bowl against Auburn.
+This caused the state legislature to create the "Deion Sanders rule", barring athletes who fail to complete the semester from playing in bowl games.

 May 31, 1989: MLB Debut

-1989: Home Run and Touchdown in the Same Week
+1989: Touchdown and Home Run in the Same Week

-During the 1989 season, Deion Sanders hit a home run in baseball and scored a touchdown in the NFL in the same week, becoming the only player ever to accomplish this feat.
+During the 1989 season, Deion Sanders hit a home run and scored a touchdown in the NFL in the same week, making him the only player ever to achieve this feat.

 1989: Marriage to Carolyn Chambers

-In 1989, Deion Sanders was invited to spring training with the New York Yankees.
-He requested a single-digit number, and the Yankees gave him No. 30, which offended veteran players.
-He later became embroiled in a contract dispute with the Falcons, using the Yankees as leverage.
+In 1989, Deion Sanders was invited to spring training by the Yankees, and later became embroiled in a contract dispute with the Falcons, using the Yankees as leverage.

 May 22, 1990: Dispute with Carlton Fisk